Welcome to Just Neighbourhoods?

 How might planning systems, policy, and practice better align with the realities communities experience?

-By learning from places where community-led activity is both flourishing and struggling, we hope to illuminate how more just and inclusive approaches can be fostered.
+By learning from places where community-led activity is both flourishing and struggling, we illuminate how more just and inclusive approaches can be fostered.

 Stay Connected